giordanna/vimeo-player-ios-issue-svelte/README.md

-# Vimeo- Player iOS Issue
+# Vimeo Player iOS Issue

 Run alongside a Flutter Project, with this as the main.dart: https://gist.github.com/giordanna/938ee0c301a19a0068d03ca29ace2300